 The worst feature of eczema and dermatitis is the itching.
 This can become unbearable, lead to sleep loss, frustration, depression, psychological stress which in turn aggravates the eczema even more.

-The consultants offering treatment in our London dermatology clinics understand this, the value in allaying your symptoms.
+The consultants offering treatment in our London dermatology clinic understand this, the value in allaying your symptoms.
 Their first duty is to make you feel better, be able to get through the day.

-Their ongoing focus is still on the right treatment plan.
-By all means see more on best practice care for dermatitis and eczema, where research shows that good management is the leading way to bring long term improvement to your quality of life.
+Their focus is on the right treatment plan.
+By all means see more on best practice care for dermatitis and eczema, where research shows that good management is the leading way to bring improvement to your quality of life.